Alaska Stat. § 45.48.010 et seq.

 - Social Security Number;

-- Account number or credit card number or debit card number in combination with any required security code, access code, or password that would permit access to the individual’s financial account.
+- Account number or credit card number or debit card number, except if these can only be accessed with a personal code, then the account, credit card, or debit card number in combination with any required security code, access code, or password;

 Notice Required.
 Notice may be provided by one of the following methods: